Haunch of Venison: History

 The London gallery temporarily relocated to 6 Burlington Gardens from March 2009 to November 2011.
+Inaugurating Haunch of Venison's residency at 6 Burlington Gardens, the British Museum’s old Museum of Mankind, a group exhibition titled Mythologies turned the huge building into a giant cabinet of curiosities.
 In September 2011, the London gallery moved back to its original location at Haunch of Venison Yard, following extensive renovations by leading architect Annabelle Selldorf.

 In March 2012, Haunch of Venison opened a second gallery space in London, located on Eastcastle Street in Fitzrovia.
 The new space, launched with an exhibition by young Scottish artist Katie Paterson (9 March – 28 April).
 The new space is situated in Fitzrovia; an area known historically for its artist communities and in recent years home to a number of significant contemporary art galleries.

 As of 28 March 2013, Haunch of Venison ceased to represent artists, and the gallery spaces were combined with Christie’s Private Sales to focus on the secondary market.